 Whether it’s a fountain pen leaking or a printer mishap, ink spots on your carpet can be particularly stubborn.
 Don’t be surprised if you need to repeat the stain removal process above to the remove the last of it.

 With olive oil as a staple in kitchens across the country, it’s all too common for a liberal splash to mark your stove or kitchen counter.
 It’s extremely important to deal with them before using any stained utensils or surfaces again.
 To reduce the risk of contamination when preparing food, use baking soda to absorb the worst of things and a mixture of dish soap, vinegar, and warm water to finish the stain off.

 Permanent markers made their way onto our list of top stains thanks to the chemicals that make their ink so persistent.

 - These pens contain glyceride, pyrrolidone, and resin that makes their marks waterproof.

 - The acidity of vinegar can break down this protective layer, meaning white vinegar (the most acidic variety) is an important component of effective stain removal.

 Minor cuts can happen anywhere in the home and require immediate attention.
 Once you’ve taken care of any injuries incurred, be on the lookout for blood stains on work surfaces and carpets that the injured party may have walked on before treating themselves.
 Just a small drop can turn into a stubborn stain with time, so combine cornstarch, salt, and hydrogen peroxide to disinfect and clean the area.

-Disclaimer: Some surfaces may react adversely to suggested materials placed on them.
+Disclaimer: Some surfaces may react adversely to the suggested materials that are listed above.
 1-800 WATER DAMAGE is not responsible for any damage incurred.
 Stains may persist past recommended cleaning time.
 To deal with long-lasting stains, we recommend contacting our team of carpet and upholstery cleaning experts.